kiwanacollins/port.github.io/about-kiwana-collins.md

  Professional Summary

-Am a passionate web Developer currently a second-year Information Technology student and tech community leader at Kampala International University with hands-on experience in Full Stack Web development(MERN Stack mainly) currenty looking for an interniship placement which is going to be for 2 months from June to July 2025.
+Am a passionate web Developer currently a third-year Information Technology student and tech community leader at Kampala International University with hands-on experience in Full Stack Web development(MERN Stack mainly) currenty looking for an interniship placement which is going to be for 2 months from June to July 2025.